-As you can see the distinct blend of dark blue and orange throughout my brand which is having the desired effects:-
+As you can see the distinct blend of dark blue and orange throughout my brand is having the desired effects:-

 Having A Good Logo Really Matters?

-When I first launched my blog I designed my logo on ms paint.
+When I first launched my blog I designed my logo in ms paint.
 I know it sucks to hear that and you must be thinking can somebody design the logo on paint?
 Yes.
 I did that.

-Not too bad I guess, but of course it doesn’t actually explain the content of my website.
+Not too bad I guess, but of course, it doesn’t actually explain the content of my website.

 Then I decided to design a new logo.